ucfopen/Obojobo-Docs/releases/v3.3.2/developers/obo_nodes/trigger.md

 </triggers>
 ```

-These triggers would be placed in an **ObojoboDraft.Sections.Assessment** node, and would cause the navigation bar to lock when the assessment started, and unlock once the navigation was finished.
+These triggers would be placed in an {{ 'Assessment' | obo_node }} node, and would cause the navigation bar to lock when the assessment started, and unlock once the navigation was finished.